 Many store-bought jams include added refined sugars like high fructose corn syrup as well as pectin.

 In the same way that chia seeds are perfect for chia pudding, they plump up and help "set" the blueberries to give them that jam-like texture without the need for pectin.
-The process is similar to making strawberry compote.

 - Fresh lemon juice.
 This adds brightness and some tartness to counter the sweetness.

 - Maple syrup or honey - to lightly sweeten the jam.

 - Chia seeds.
 These little seeds absorb liquid really well and are what help the jam to plump up and give the jam its perfect consistency.
 Plus, they're a great source of healthy fats.
 I used black chia seeds for this recipe, but white chia seeds work equally as well.
 Use whatever you have on hand.